rgot-org/TheThingsNetwork_esp32/README.md

 Returns `true` or `false` depending on whether the activation was successful.

-Call the method with no arguments if the device's LoRa module comes with NVS stored values.
+Call the method with no arguments if the device's LoRa module is provisioned or comes with NVS stored values.
+See `provisionABP`, `saveKeys` and `restoreKeys`

 See the [ttn_abp](https://github.com/rgot-org/TheThingsNetwork_esp32/tree/master/examples/ttn_abp) example.